 After securing a hospital gift shop appointment, I created three gift baskets using my baby and get well inventory.
 It was exciting to walk through the hospital’s main lobby and be pointed in the direction of the gift shop.
 The manager took one look at what I had and said that while it was gorgeous, none of it was for her buyers.

-She showed me examples of what sells, pointing to merchandise on shelves.
+She pointed to merchandise on shelves to show me examples of what sells.
 I took a look at the collection and realized it would take lots of labor to make comparable gifts.
-I’d make very little profit.
+I’d also make very little profit.
 Even though that opportunity didn’t work, I’m glad to have explored it.

 As for the other hospital shops, I didn’t bother scheduling appointments but did continue to expand my client and sales lists.